Dilaz/Mussubot/README.md

 - 🔔 **New event notifications**: When events are added to the calendar, the bot sends a notification
 - 💾 **Configuration via environment variables**: All settings are loaded from `.env` file
 - 🎮 **Custom status**: The bot displays a custom "playing" status that can be configured
+- 🐳 **Docker support**: Run the bot with Redis using Docker Compose

 ## Getting Started